carlosgit2016/insane-k8s-game/README.md

     - Prove the client can reach the handler
     - Prove the handler can scale up if the client is more than 2 or the CPU hit the max allowed limit

+    - Add DNS names for handler to be accessible outside the cluster
+    - Test those DNS names internally
+    - Add a healthy check to test nginx default port for the handler

 ## Tests
 ### Reaching the test service internally
 ```bash